Villanova-AI/villanova_developers/docs/villanova10/tutorials/solution/install-standard-demo.md

 ### Static CMS Content

-The Standard Banking Demo relies on the Entando CMS to create content templates, content types, content, etc. To learn more about the Entando CMS, log in to the App Builder and go to `Content` and select `Templates`, `Management`, and `Types`.
+The Standard Banking Demo relies on the Villanova CMS to create content templates, content types, content, etc. To learn more about the Villanova CMS, log in to the App Builder and go to `Content` and select `Templates`, `Management`, and `Types`.

 ## Source Code

-The source code for the Entando Standard Banking Demo can be found on GitHub [here](https://github.com/entando-samples/standard-demo) along with our other open source examples and tutorials.
+The source code for the Villanova Standard Banking Demo can be found on GitHub [here](https://github.com/Villanova-AI) along with our other open source examples and tutorials.